A Gentleman: Plot

 Rishi is knocked down unconscious and soon finds himself handcuffed with Kavya, who had stopped by his house.
 Enraged, Rishi uses his skills to escape with Kavya from the trouble and ends up confessing to her about his past profession.
 Kavya berates Rishi, but later forgives him.
 Later that night, Yakub and his team finds Rishi and Kavya at the motel they are hiding in.
-Rishi reveals to Yakub that the data actually contains Norcorp's illegal financial transactions with Indian politicians and also had information about Vijay's unlawful activities.
+After Rishi reveals to Yakub that the data actually contains Norcorp's illegal financial transactions with Indian politicians and also had information about Vijay's unlawful activities.
 Gaurav had learnt about this and hatched a deal with Mishra to sell the data in exchange for money.

 Yakub tells Rishi to extract the data on Norcorp servers and give it to him, in exchange for leaving him and Kavya.
 Rishi manages to extract the data, but the security guards notices and begin chasing Rishi.
 Yakub aborts the operation and abandons him.
 However, Rishi manages to escape with Kavya's help.
 Yakub and his team meets Rishi at his house, where Rishi kills most of Yakub's henchmen with the help of Kavya.
 However, Rishi spares Yakub and two of his thugs and orders him to leave his house.

 Driving away in Rishi's car, Yakub realises that the hard drive Rishi gave is blank and the car's trunk contains Koko's corpse.
 Working with Rishi, Dixit crashes into their car in a side collision, where the police arrive on the scene and discover the body.
 Yakub and the agents are killed by the cops.
-Vijay Saxena visits Rishi's house to confront him, but he dies in a bomb blast tragedy on spot accident.
+Vijay Saxena visits Rishi's house to confront him, but Vijay Saxena dies in a bomb blast accident that Rishi pre - planned for him.
 Rishi provides the data to the N.S.C and Unit X gets neutralised.
 Rishi and Kavya soon leave Miami with new identities of Hemanth Khanna and Pooja Khanna.

 In a mid-credits scene, Dixit buys machine guns from a local gun store in Miami, before putting on a hoodie and walking away.